EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 Unique persistent identifiers, such as Digital Object Identifiers (DOIs) provided by Zenodo, FigShare and similar digital archiving services, and commits/tags/releases used by GitHub and similar code sharing platforms, help with findability and accessibility of your software, and can help you get credit for your work by providing citable references.

+### Tools for assessing FAIRness of software

+Here are some tools that can check your software and provide an assessment or measurement of its FAIRness:

+- [FAIRsoft evaluator][fair-rs-evaluator]
+- [FAIR software test][fair-rs-test]

 The table below provides a summary of how different tools and practices help with the FAIR software principles.

 | Tools and practices                                                                                  | Findable | Accessible | Interoperable | Reusable |